jywu20/Notes/Linguistics/English/CGEL.md

 # References

+Haspelmath, M. (2014).
+Arguments and adjuncts as language-particular syntactic categories and as comparative concepts.
+Linguistic Discovery, 12(2), 3-11.

 Hoffmann, Thomas and Trousdale, Graeme.
 Construction Grammar: Introduction.
 In *The Oxford Handbook of Construction Grammar*, 2013.

+Myler, N. 2018.
+Complex copula systems as suppletive allomorphy.
+Glossa: a journal of general linguistics, 3(1).

 Quirk, Randolph, Sidney Greenbaum, Geoffrey Leech, & Jan Svartvik.
 A Comprehensive Grammar of the English Language, Longman, 1985.

+Rizzi, Luigi & Cinque, Guglielmo.
+2016.
+Functional Categories and Syntactic Theory.
+Annual Review of Linguistics.
+2. 139-163.
+10.1146/annurev-linguistics-011415-040827.

+Schweikert, W. 2005.
+The order of prepositional phrases in the structure of the clause (Vol. 83).
+John Benjamins Publishing.

 Sportiche, D. 2017.
 Fewer adjuncts: more relatives.
 In *A Schri to Fest Kyle Johnson*, 341.